theTushar-dot/CSD/README.md

 # ControlledStableDiffusion(CSD)
-This repository contains the solutions for Avataar AI assignment.
+This repository contains the solutions for Avataar.AI assignment.

 ## Repository structure

 	.
-    ├── depth_images                   #Folder contains the depth images used to control the generation process of stable diffusion
+	├── depth_images                   # Folder containing the depth images used to control the generation process of stable diffusion
-    ├── generated_images               #Folder contains the generated images ├── main.py                        #file consist of code for image generation pipeline └── utils.py                       #file consist of help functions
+	├── generated_images               # Folder containing the generated images
+	├── main.py                        # File containing the code for the image generation pipeline └── utils.py                       # File containing helper functions

 ## Environment Settings